DFHack/dfhack/docs/guides/quickfort-user-guide.rst

 Buildingplan integration
 ------------------------

-Buildingplan is a DFHack plugin that keeps jobs in a suspended state until the materials required for the job are available.
+Buildingplan is a DFHack plugin that keeps building construction jobs in a suspended state until the materials required for the job are available.
 This prevents a building designation from being canceled when a dwarf picks up the job but can't find the materials.

+As long as the `buildingplan` plugin is enabled, quickfort will use it to manage construction.
+The buildingplan plugin also has an "enabled" setting for each building type, but that setting only applies to the buildingplan user interface;
+quickfort will always use buildingplan to manage everything designated in a ``#build`` blueprint.

+However, quickfort *does* use buildingplan's filters for each building type.
+For example, you can use the buildingplan UI to set the stone you want your walls made out of.
+Or you can specify that all buildingplan-managed tables must be of Masterful quality.
+The current filter settings are saved with planned buildings when the ``#build`` blueprint is run.
+This means you can set the filters the way you want for one blueprint, run the blueprint, and then freely change them again for the next blueprint, even if the first set of buildings haven't been built yet.

-For all types that buildingplan supports, quickfort using buildingplan to manage construction.
-Buildings are still constructed immediately if you have the materials, but you now have the freedom to apply build blueprints before you manufacture all required materials, and the jobs will be fulfilled as the materials become available.
+Note that buildings are still constructed immediately if you already have the materials.
+However, with the buildingplan integration you now have the freedom to apply ``#build`` blueprints before you manufacture the resources.
+The construction jobs will be fulfilled as the materials become available.

-If a ``#build`` blueprint only refers to supported types, the buildingplan integration pairs well with the `workflow` plugin, which can build items a few at a time continuously as long as they are needed.
-For building types that are not yet supported by buildingplan, a good pattern to follow is to first run ``quickfort orders`` on the ``#build`` blueprint to manufacture all the required items, then apply the blueprint itself.

-See the `buildingplan documentation <buildingplan>` for more information.
-As of this writing, buildingplan only supports basic furniture.
+Since it can be difficult to figure out exactly what source materials you need for a ``#build`` blueprint, quickfort supplies the ``orders`` command.
+It enqueues manager orders for everything that the buildings in a ``#build`` blueprint require.
+See the next section for more details on this.

+Alternately, if you know you only need a few types of items, the `workflow` plugin can be configured to build those items continuously for as long as they are needed.

+If the buildingplan plugin is not enabled, run ``quickfort orders`` first and make sure all manager orders are fulfilled before applying a ``#build`` blueprint.

 Generating manager orders
 -------------------------

-Quickfort can generate manager orders to make sure you have the proper items in stock to apply a ``#build`` blueprint.
+Quickfort can generate manager orders to make sure you have the proper items in stock for a ``#build`` blueprint.

 Many items can be manufactured from different source materials.
 Orders will always choose rock when it can, then wood, then cloth, then iron.
 You can always